laat/multipart-form-data-fun/readme.md

 # multipart/form-data experiment

-This is a simple experiment to test the `multipart/form-data` encoding type, both as a request and response.
+This is a simple experiment to test `multipart/form-data`, both as a request and response.

 ```sh
 npm install